dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T635: Physical punishment teaches aggression as a conflict resolution.
+### T635: It models aggression as conflict resolution.

 |Support|
 |---|